s3igo/dotfiles/README.md

 Files with a `[mac]` prefix in their filename only expand on macOS.
 Similarly, files with a `[linux]` prefix only expand on Linux.

+In addition, files for which the linking process needs customization are placed under `config/custom` and linked by hooks whose names have the extension removed from the file name.
+Refer to [link.sh](scripts/link.sh) for details.

 ## License

 [MIT](LICENSE)